-I have been battling with adrenal fatigue for as long as I can remember and looking back my entire life since I was a child has been an uphill battle of trauma and an ongoing stress, most of my adult life I’ve had some form of stress whether it was having my children or dealing with relationship breakups and even learning to live with an auto immune disease, it has been a constant battle with the last 4 years being some of the most challenging times.
+I have been battling with adrenal fatigue for as long as I can remember, and looking back my entire life since I was a child had been an uphill battle of trauma and ongoing stress.
+For most of my adult life, I’ve had some form of stress, whether it was having my children or dealing with relationship breakups and even learning to live with an autoimmune disease; it has been a constant battle with the last four years being some of the most challenging times.

-In 2015 I set up my own cleaning business and had been doing all of the work myself, including chasing accounts and dealing with orders and everything else that goes with running your own business.
-Around 8-9 months ago I just crashed, I literally just burnt myself out and have been battling to get back to normal ever since, after doing a lot of research on adrenal fatigue I have started to take supplements and start my road to recovering my health and building my adrenal glands back up to normal.
-I understand that this maybe a slow process but I’m up for a challenge, hopefully the information here will also help you to get back to normal too.
+In 2015 I set up my own cleaning business and did all of the work myself, including chasing accounts and dealing with orders and everything else that goes with running your own business.
+Around 8-9 months ago, I just crashed.
+I just burnt myself out and have been battling to get back to normal ever since.
+After doing a lot of research on adrenal fatigue, I have started to take supplements and start my road to recovering my health and building my adrenal glands back up to standard.
+I understand that this may be a slow process, but I’m up for a challenge.
+Hopefully, the information here will also help you to get back to normal too.

-Some of the supplements listed may not be suitable for everyone so make sure you do some research yourself to find which ones will suit you and your body it maybe that you only need a combination of the vitamins and minerals and not need any of the herbal remedies, some may also need to have the hormone replacements also but this is something you will need to figure out on your own, there are lots more websites that will give a more in depth insight into adrenal fatigue as well as recipes that help alongside the supplements.
-Feel free to drop by our Facebook group here and let us know how you are getting on and share what worked for you.
+Some of the supplements listed may not be suitable for everyone, so make sure you do some research yourself to find which ones will suit you and your body.
+It may be that you only need a combination of vitamins and minerals and do not need any of the herbal remedies.
+Some may also need to have hormone replacements, but this is something you will need to figure out on your own.
+Lots more websites will give a more in-depth insight into adrenal fatigue and recipes that help alongside the supplements.

-Adrenal fatigue is a term we use to describe, a host of symptoms including the feeling of extreme tiredness (fatigue), depending at which stage of adrenal fatigue you are at your body can display many other symptoms like, disturbed sleep, aches and pains, allergic reactions, auto immune diseases and gut and digestive problems brought on by physical, mental or emotional stress.
+Adrenal fatigue is a term we use to describe a host of symptoms, including the feeling of extreme tiredness (fatigue).
 Adrenal fatigue occurs when the adrenal glands are not performing as they should be and producing enough of the hormones that we need to deal with stressful situations.
+Depending on which stage of adrenal fatigue you are at, your body can display many other signs like disturbed sleep, aches and pains, allergic reactions, autoimmune diseases, and gut and digestive problems brought on by physical, mental or emotional stress.

 - Chronic illness/diseases – asthma, diabetes or bronchitis

-- Trauma – car crash, major accident, major surgery
+- Trauma – a car crash, major accident, major surgery

 - Lack of sleep – insomnia, disturbed or restless sleep

-Our bodies produce certain hormones in order to deal with all of the above, these hormones are created in the adrenal glands.
-Over time if we are constantly under stress, feeling unwell, eating badly, not sleeping properly or dealing with stressful situations we start to deplete these hormones, until we have used them up completely.
+Our bodies produce specific hormones to deal with all of the above; these hormones are created in the adrenal glands.
+Over time if we are constantly under stress, feeling unwell, eating poorly, not sleeping properly, or dealing with stressful situations, we start to deplete these hormones until we have used them up completely.

-People with adrenal fatigue have trouble motivating themselves to do even the simplest of tasks, they often no longer get excited about the things they would have been before, like family functions or events ect and they can altogether lose their sex drive.
+People with adrenal fatigue have trouble motivating themselves to do even the simplest of tasks.
+They often no longer get excited about what they would have been before, like family functions or events, etc. They can altogether lose their sex drive.

 - Cravings for salty foods